therooler/pennylane-qllh/README.md

 # Quantum Machine Learning Library for Quantum log-likelihood minimization (QMLQLLM)

 A quantum machine learning framework for minimizing the quantum log-likelihood.
-In line with PennyLane, Strawberry Fields and Blackbird my working title for this framework is Rocky Raccoon (if you could call it that).
+In line with PennyLane, Strawberry Fields and Blackbird my working title for this framework is Rocky Raccoon.

 This project is far from finished, but the most important code is there: The `QLModel` and `QMLWrapper` classes are the core of this project and seem to work fine for now.